-Since its inception in 2006, the Goldsmiths MA in Filmmaking has established itself as one of the UK's leading postgraduate film programmes.
+Since he launched the programme in 2006, the Goldsmiths MA in Filmmaking has established itself as one of the UK's leading postgraduate film courses.
 Teaching is delivered by film industry professionals and films are premiered at a gala screening in a West End cinema in London.

-Gerry is an award-winning photographer and cinematographer with broadcast and exhibition credits in film drama, documentary, television advertising commercials and promotional music videos.
+Gerry is an award-winning cinematographer, photographer and visual artist with broadcast and exhibition credits in film drama, documentary, television advertising commercials and promotional music videos.

 Gerry's creative practice informs his teaching and takes two forms: